SECTION 1: General

 For additional information, refer to your Plan E Summary Plan brochure.
 (1-3-07)

 After I retire, can I provide my beneficiary 100% of my retirement

 A: If you select the Unmodified+Plus option

 when you retire, you can provide your eligible spouse, domestic partner,

 or beneficiary a customized percentage of your reduced retirement allowance.

-If you are in Plan A, B, C, or D, you can provide your eligible beneficiary
+If you are in a contributory plan, you can provide your eligible beneficiary

 a customized percentage between 66% and 100% of your reduced allowance.
 If